Case Study · Copley · 2024–2025

 Structure over expression.

 The original brief was a single long-form page — source content, a creativity slider (Basic → Wild), output settings, variant count.
 Everything visible at once.
 The AI worked entirely in the background; users made selections, hit generate, and received output.
 No freeform input.
 No back-and-forth.
 No indication the AI had interpreted anything.
 It treated ad creation like a form.
-Users treated it like a fight.

 Gen 2 — October 2025